Pacific Motorway Eight Mile Plains to Daisy Hill Upgrade (Sports Drive to Gateway Motorway upgrade)

-- Widening northbound lanes of the M1 to five lanes between Sports Drive in the south to the Gateway Motorway off–ramp.
+- Widened the M1 to 5 northbound lanes between Sports Drive in the south to just north of the Gateway Motorway off–ramp.

-- Enhancing the fish passage in Bulimba Creek Tributary Brook, known locally as Big Al’s Brook.
+- Enhanced the fish passage in Bulimba Creek Tributary Brook, known locally as Big Al’s Brook.

-- Installation of noise barriers for residents on the western side of the motorway.
+- Installed noise barriers for residents on the western side of the motorway.

 The project is jointly funded by the Australian and Queensland governments. $750 million – Stage 2: Pacific Motorway, Eight Mile Plains to Daisy Hill Upgrade.
 Investment ID 852345